galasa-dev/galasa.dev/src/markdown-pages/ReferenceGalasaTests.md

 *
 */
 ```
 Using Javadoc means that your comments are associated with the subsequent object, so if you place a comment above a class then that becomes the documentation for that class, above a method, for that method and so on.
-This means that users are then able to view information about these objects through eclipse's on-hover Javadoc support, html documentation can automatically be generated and various other nice things.
+This means that users can view information about these objects through Eclipse's on-hover Javadoc support, and html documentation is automatically generated.

-Galasa standards require that you should be javadoccing all your classes and methods.
-As with all code we recommend sensible commenting as well for the sake of maintainability.
-Eclipse will assist you with your Javadoc.
-If you type '/**' where you want your Javadoc to start, and then [enter] eclipse will complete the comment block for you and add several fields to be completed (describing method input and return, or class author, etc.).
+Eclipse assists you with your Javadoc.
+If you type ```/**``` where you want your Javadoc to start, and then [enter] Eclipse completes the comment block for you and adds fields to be completed (describing method input and return, or class author, etc.).

-## Using eclipse

-Eclipse provides some excellent support for writing java code which is well worth exploiting.

-### Auto-complete and Javadoc

-Eclipse can instantly provide the user with a lot of information about the objects they are using, and even predict what the user is trying to do.

-Typing ctrl + space when writing will bring up a list of possible completions.
-For instance, if you have a CEDA helper object called 'ceda' as described above typing

-'ceda.'

-and then hitting ctrl + space will bring up a list of all the methods provided by that object:

-'insert image'

-Selecting one of those methods will give you a view of the documentation for that method.

-Similarly hovering over the name of an object or method will cause eclipse to display the Javadoc for that entity.